 Travelling to Europe soon?
-Make sure you have your EHIC in place, as well as your European travel insurance.
+Make sure you have your EHIC or GHIC in place, as well as your travel insurance.
 Here, we explain why it’s best to travel with both.

 Does it replace European travel insurance?